| DARTMOUTH

 pleased that we have reached a positive outcome that enables

-continue the program," Athletic Director JoAnn Harper
+us to continue the program," Athletic Director JoAnn Harper

 said.
 "Through the